MeetKai/functionary/README.md

 **Note:**
 - For Functionary in llama-cpp-python, the default system messages are added automatically during the API call.
 Therefore, there is no need to provide the default system messages in `messages`.
-- llama-cpp-python's OpenAI-compatible server does not support streaming for Functionary models yet.
+- Streaming feature for Functionary models in both the normal chat completion and in llama-cpp-python's OpenAI-compatible server is officially supported from v0.2.70 onwards.

 </details>